reTHINK-project/dev-runtime-nodejs/README.md

 #####``Core Sandbox``:

  - Node.js child process (simultaneously is a parent process of ``ContexServiceProvider sandbox``) used as an isolated sandbox to load  the Hyperty runtime
- - instantites ``SandboxApp`` proxy to Context App Sandbox in main app
+ - Instantites ``SandboxApp`` proxy to Context App Sandbox in main app
  - Instantiates ``SandboxWorker`` to load  Context Service Provider as sandbox for ProtoStub.
  - Handels communication between internal/external components
  - All Communications from/to the ``core`` is routed through The Message Bus